manolisliolios/vue-sui-wallet/README.md

 ![](https://admin.edl.gr/uploads/readme_video_f5de174a57.gif)

-A simple login/logout button that works with Vue3 & Sui/Ethos Wallet.
+A simple login/logout button that works with Vue3 & Sui Wallets (support all sui-kit based wallets).

 It exposes the functionality of the wallet in an easy to use composable.
 You can also inject the functionality if you are using the Options API.